pjbiggs/Massey203311/Week12/Week12.md

 > summary(read.counts)
 > dge.counts <- DGEList(counts=read.counts,group=factor(sample.data))
 > dge.counts <- calcNormFactors(dge.counts)

+# let's check our output again, to be safe
+> dge.counts
 ```

 We first take a quick peak at how Poisson this is.